unoplatform/uno/src/Uno.UI/UI/Xaml/Controls/TimePicker/TimePicker.md

 #### iOS
 Native time picker is wrapped in the flyout.
-Timepicker flyout appear at bottom of the screen.
-You can change the flyout button by copying and modifying TimePickerFlyoutButtonStyle.
+Set 'ios:FlyoutPlacement' property to change flyout docking placement Default 'ios:FlyoutPlacement' is 'Full' and will dock of the flyout at the bottom of the screen You can change the flyout button by copying and modifying TimePickerFlyoutButtonStyle.
 You can change the flyout button by copying and modifying TimePickerFlyoutPresenterStyle.